teamdelta2016/TeamDelta/Documentation/spec.md

 ###End User

-The product's user interface is designed to be very intuitive with fairly limited options user input.
+The product's user interface is designed to be very intuitive with fairly limited options user for input.
 Consequently, a formal user's manual seems unnecessary.
 A short in-application tutorial on the first use should suffice; this will involve pop-up explanations of how to use the buttons and settings.

 ###Technical